-The Doshas act as a buffer to help insulate us from constant change induced by the various cycles of nature.
+The Doshas act as a buffer to help insulate us from changes induced by the cycles of nature.

 A Stich in Time Saves Nine

 Diseases are many.
-Imbalanaces are few.
+Imbalances are few.
 Disease is merely the tip of the iceberg of imbalance.

 Six stages of Dosha imbalance can be assessed from the radial pulse, signs and symptoms.

-This is the power of Ayurveda: to identify and correct imbalances way before they lead to irreversible changes.
+This is the power of Ayurveda: to identify and correct imbalances when they are easy to treat—before they lead to irreversible changes.

 A Dosha first accumulates in its proper place.
-This stage is often accompanied by a natural desire for those things that will restore balance according to the Primciple of Similars and Opposites.
+This stage is often accompanied by a natural desire for those things that will restore balance according to the Principle of Similars and Opposites.

 If the Dosha continues to accumulate, then it will become aggravated.
-At this stage, spontaneous desires can become perverse and lead to a viscious cycle of aggravation.
+At this stage, spontaneous desires can become perverse.

-If the progression is still not corrected, the Dosha will get stuck in places of weakness, particularly where the fine channels of the body (Shrotas) are blocked by Ama.
+Now, if the progression is not corrected, the aggravated Dosha will get stuck in places of weakness, particularly where the fine channels of the body (Shrotas) are blocked by Ama.

-This process of localization is the final prelude to the manifestation of disease.
-Localization may be accompanied by prodromal symptoms of disease as recognized by western medicine.
+Localization is the final prelude to manifestation of disease.
+The stage is commonly accompanied by prodromal symptoms of disease as recognized by western medicine.

-Once disease finally erupts, there is often still opportunity to treat before the problem becomes severe or chronic.
+Once a diagnosable disease finally erupts, there still may be opportunity to reverse the process before it becomes severe or chronic.